Tel: +49 30 838 75 256

-My interdisciplinary research advances the fields of Computer-Supported Cooperative Work (CSCW) and Social Semantic Computing.
-I am interested specifically in investigating human-machine collaboration in peer production-based, open knowledge collections, such as Wikipedia and Wikidata.
+My interdisciplinary research advances the fields of Computer-Supported Cooperative Work (CSCW) and Social Computing.
+I am especially interested in investigating human-machine collaboration in which the collective intelligence of humans intertwines with machine intelligence.

-In addition, I advocate the usage and development of open source software and the principles of open science in my research work, and open access to scientific and scholarly knowledge.
-I am a mentor (for the second time) in the Fellow Programm Open Knowledge, a funding initiative supported by Wikimedia Deutschland, the Stifterverband and the VolkswagenStiftung, helping young researchers to apply open science principles in their research work.
+Besides, I advocate the use and development of open source software, the principles of open science in her research work, and the open access to scholarly knowledge.
+I am a mentor (for the third time) in the Fellow Programm Open Knowledge, a funding initiative supported by Wikimedia Deutschland, the Stifterverband and the VolkswagenStiftung, helping young researchers to apply open science principles in their research work.

 In July 2018, I talked about “Web-based Human-Machine-Collaboration - the system of algorithmic governance in Wikipedia” during the Symposium of “Machines in communication - Research in the digital age (Maschinen (in) der Kommunikation.
 Forschung im digitalen Zeitalter)” at the Technical University Cottbus.
 A German description of the symposium is given on this website.

 In June 2018, I gave an overview on Open Science at the Volkswagen Foundation in Hannover (Germany).